telefonicaid/fiware-orion/doc/manuals/devel/README.md

 and its corresponding header file).
 Each library has its own directory under `src/lib/`.

-The main program, that basically initializes the libraries and starts the REST interface resides in its own directory `src/app/contextBroker/`.
+The main program, that basically initializes the libraries and starts the REST interface resides in `contextBroker.cpp` in its own directory `src/app/contextBroker/`.

 Unit tests and functional tests reside under the `test/` directory while scripts used for testing and release making are found under `scripts/`.

 * **src**: contains the source code, with the following subdirectories:
   * **app**: contains the code for applications (each application in a separate subdirectory).
-The main application, the Orion context broker, resides in the **contextBroker** directory.
+The main application, the Orion Context Broker, resides in the **contextBroker** directory
   * **lib**: contains code libraries (each library in a separate subdirectory)
 * **test**: contains tests.
-There are several subdirectories (each subdirectory corresponding to a different test suite/procedure), but the most important ones for the time being are:
+There are several subdirectories (each subdirectory corresponding to a different test suite/procedure), but the most important ones are:
   * **unittest**: contains unit tests
   * **functionalTest**: contains functional end-to-end tests based on the "test harness" engine
-  * **acceptance**: contains functional end-to-end test based on the Behave (NGSIv2) or Lettuce (NGSIv1) Python
+  * **acceptance**: contains functional end-to-end test based on the Behave (NGSIv2) or Lettuce (NGSIv1) Python frameworks
-    frameworks.
-* **scripts**: contains utility scripts (e.g. scripts included in the Orion RPM along with Orion binary itself, scripts used by the test frameworks, etc.)
+* **scripts**: contains utility scripts (e.g. scripts included in the Orion RPM along with the Orion binary itself, scripts used by the test frameworks, etc.)
 * **doc**: contains documentation, with the following subdirectories:
   * **apiary**: for apiary-based documentation